karshievnavruz/if_else_vazifa/README.md

 # if_else_vazifa
 1. A soni berilgan.
 Uni musbat yoki manfiy ekanligini aniqlang.
+# A nummber is given.
+Detemine whether it is  positive or negative.

 2. A soni berilgan.
 Uni tog’ yoki juft ekanligni aniqlang.
+# A nummber is given.
+Detemine whether it is even or odd

 3. A soni berilgan (1-7).
 Bu son haftaning qaysi kuni ekanligini aniqlang.
+# nummber A is given (1-7).
+Detemine whate day of the week this  number is.

 4. A soni berilgan.
 A musbat bolsa unga 2 qoshilsin, agar u manfiy bo’lsa unda 2 ayrilsin.
 5. A va B sonlari berilgan.
 Bu A > 3 va B <= 6 shartimizga to’g’ri keladimi yoki